marioroy/mce-sort/README.md

-## Sorting "random words" with Many-core Engine for Perl
+## Sorting "random words" with Many-core Engine

 It is March of 2014.
 A group of folks at work have decided to work on a sorting challenge just for fun.
 I am the author of a Perl module named